Cardiovascular-Modeling-Laboratory/OSAModel/README.md

 # Code Inputs
 Simulation Code: The code uses a .mat input containing time and alveolar volume data.
 The time array should be labeled as t_vec, and the alveolar volume array should be labeled as Alv_Vol (both column arrays) This .mat file should be created before the code is run.

-Patient Code: The code uses a .mat input containing time, alveolar volume, and heart rate data.
-The time array should be labeled as t_vec, the alveolar volume array should be labeled as Alv_Vol, and the heart rate array should be labeled as HR_vec (all column arrays).
+Patient Code: The code uses a .mat input containing time, lung volume, and heart rate data.
+The time array should be labeled as t_vec, the lung volume array should be labeled as L_Vol, and the heart rate array should be labeled as HR_vec (all column arrays).
 This .mat file should be created before the code is run.
 # Reference
 Cite this work using: